Nekotinus/Nekotinus/README.md

 ----------------------------------------------------------------------------------------------
-Hello! my name is Nekotin! 😀
+Hello! my name is Terry
-I'm from Ukraine💙💛
+I'm from Ukraine
-I am an active Python developer🐍
-     Thanks for watching ! <3
 -----------------------------------------------------------------------------------------------